 In addition to recurring meetings, Families for Safe Streets hosts two annual events.
 World Day of Remembrance, held each year on the third Sunday in November, memorializes crash victims all over the world, with a focus on Tennessee families.
 The Pedestrian Memorial, held each February, memorializes those killed walking and biking in Nashville from the previous year.

-Story Map Memorializing those Killed Walking and Biking in Nashville
+Story Maps Memorializing those Killed Walking and Biking in Nashville

-Walk Bike Nashville created this story map, which documents the lives lived, and tragic loss, of those killed walking and biking on Nashville streets in 2023.
+Walk Bike Nashville created story maps from 2020 to 2023 documenting the lives lived, and tragic loss, of those killed walking and biking on Nashville streets.
 Please take a moment to review this map and join us in creating a safer Nashville for all of us.

 Do you like this page?